mcburton/writing/annotatedbib.markdown

 1. Steele, Colin.
 2008.
 "Scholarly Monograph Publishing in the 21st Century: The Future More Than Ever Should Be an Open Book."
 Journal of Electronic Publishing 11(2).
 Retrieved (http://hdl.handle.net/2027/spo.3336451.0011.201).
+	- Arguement: we need open access
+	- open access relieves pressure on shrinking library budgets
+	- open access dissertations would make that scholarship more available
+	- "As Richard Fisher has noted, “putting the finished copy of [your book] in the hands of your Dean or Head of Department remains a tangible moment that no click can yet replicate, and one to which tenure and promotional committees in our worlds remain highly susceptible”.
+(Fisher 2007, 6)"
+	- "The February 2008 Harvard University Declaration on its commitment to making Harvard research available through its open access repository involves books as well as articles.
+Robert Darnton, Carl H. Pforzheimer university professor and director of the Harvard University Library, has noted that “most university presses are going through a very, very rough patch.
+It seems to me that the future for university presses lies in electronic communication”.
+(Darnton 2008)" SCHOLARLY COMMUNICATION Library Journal Academic Newswire.
+2008.
+“The LJ Academic Newswire Newsmaker Interview, Part II: Harvard University Librarian Robert Darnton.”
+28 February, http://www.libraryjournal.com/info/CA6536559.html [http://www.libraryjournal.com/info/CA6536559.html]
+	- "Richard Fisher has compared the academic monograph to the Hapsburg monarchy in that it seems to have been in decline for ever.
+(Fisher 2007, 5) The current situation in publishing and university institutional settings is certainly Balkanized in terms of the scholarly monograph and the distribution of its content.
+Scholarly communication frameworks need to be reassessed so that the presses become an integral part of the research framework of the university."
+THE PRESS IS ALREADY AN INTEGRAL PART OF THE RESEARCH FRAMEWORK, it is infrastructure and invisible, but all of the accredidation for promotion and tenure is being outsourced to the presses.

 1. Thompson, J. W. 2002.
 "The death of the scholarly monograph in the humanities?
 Citation patterns in literary scholarship."
 Libri 52(3):121–136. (http://librijournal.org/pdf/2002-3pp121-136.pdf)
+	- Through a citation analysis of bitish and american literary studies shows that the status quo still persists (consistent with the MLA) and that epub is not really an alternative (at least in 2002).
+The landscape may have changed.
+	- "The purpose of this study is to provide some insight, through citation analysis, into current patterns of scholarly publishing in the field of nineteenth- century British and American literary studies.
+Emerging and shifting publication formats, currency in secondary mate- rials, and existing core groups of authors, works, journals, and publishers were evaluated."
+	- "The analysis showed that scholars in this field still generally fit the traditional profile of humanities scholars, using a large number of primary sources, drawing upon secondary sources from a broad age spectrum, and relying heavily on the monograph format for both primary and secondary ma- terials.
+Electronic publishing is not generally considered a viable alternative to print publishing.
+Articles form an important aspect of literary research, but are not substitutes for monographs."
+	- "Electronic media have been proposed as an- other alternative publishing format.
+Given the 0.07% citation rate for web sites as primary materials and the 0.08% citation rate for web sites as secondary materials in this study, the answer to the question of whether electronic publishing is becoming an acceptable alternative to print would seem a resounding “NO.”"
+	- "“Why are works produced by such projects not being cited?”
+Certainly ambivalence about elec- tronic publishing plays a role in the answer to this question.
+Anther part of the answer is that these electronic publishing projects are putting materials into one end of the scholarly communi- cation pipeline, and they simply have not yet emerged from the other.
+Regardless of publica- tion format, the highest percentage of works cited in the sources evaluated in this study were six to ten years old, and the median citation age was 13 years.
+Given the relatively recent initiation of electronic publishing projects, it would most likely take several more years for citations to them to be seen in any number."

 1. Unsworth, J. M. 2003.
 "The crisis in scholarly publishing in the humanities."
 ARL Bimonthly Report 228. (http://www.arl.org/bm~doc/crisis.pdf)
 	- "I also speak to you as someone who got tenure in a top-ranked English department without authoring a book"